thiagokokada/blog/2024-08-05/01-my-favorite-device-is-a-chromebook.md

 standalone](https://nix-community.github.io/home-manager/index.xhtml#sec-install-standalone).
-I recommend checking the official [NixOS Wiki article about Crostini](https://wiki.nixos.org/wiki/Installing_Nix_on_Crostinihttps://wiki.nixos.org/wiki/Installing_Nix_on_Crostini), that details how to register applications in ChromeOS (so graphical applications appear in menu) and also how to use [nixGL](https://github.com/nix-community/nixGL) to make OpenGL applications work.
+I recommend checking the official [NixOS Wiki article about Crostini](https://wiki.nixos.org/wiki/Installing_Nix_on_Crostinihttps://wiki.nixos.org/wiki/Installing_Nix_on_Crostini), that details how to register applications in ChromeOS (so desktop applications appear in menu) and use [nixGL](https://github.com/nix-community/nixGL) to make OpenGL applications work.

 Like I said at the start of the article, the device is woefully slow thanks to its CPU and eMMC.
 It does mean that, for example, activating my Home-Manager